-Continuing on the “light, fresh & cold” summer meal train, I made these AWESOME Spicy Tuna Guacamole Bowls last week.
-I love “bowl” meals because there is so much flavor, texture, and color in every bite, plus they’re highly customizable.
+I gave a little TLC to one of my older recipes this week, Spicy Tuna Guacamole Bowls!
+With many people avoiding meat for lent, I figured this was a good time to revisit this classic.
+I love “bowl meals” because there is so much flavor, texture, and color in every bite, and they’re highly customizable.
 This particular bowl combines the super fresh flavors of cucumber and cilantro with rich guacamole, spicy hot sauce and crunchy shredded carrots, plus edamame and tuna for a healthy dose of protein.

 Spicy Tuna Guacamole Bowls